tanutapi/dart_meteor/README.md

 meteor.collection('your_collections');
 ```

-which return rxdart's Observable that you can use it as a simple Stream.
+Which return a stream that backed by rxdart BehaviorSubject, a special StreamController that captures the latest item that has been added to the controller, and emits that as the first item to any new listener.
+You can use it as a simple Stream.
 To make collections available in Flutter app you might make a subscription to your server with:

 ```dart
 class YourWidget extends StatefulWidget {